Close-up overhead shot of fresh chimichurri sauce in a glass jar with a vintage silver spoon, served alongside sliced grilled meat on a wooden board

 For the Herbs

-1 small bunch fresh coriander (stems and all)
+1 small bunch fresh coriander (including stems)

-1 small bunch fresh oregano (stems and all)
+1 small bunch fresh oregano (including stems)

 For the Smoked Butter